 If you lost any money on investments with Bruce Weinstein, you may be able to recover your losses from Sterne Agee Financial Services, Inc. and/or Morgan Stanley.
 This is because Sterne Agee Financial Services, Inc. and Morgan Stanley had a duty to supervise Bruce Weinstein.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Bruce Weinstein and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: Bruce Michael Weinstein, Bruce Weinstein, FINRA, Sterne Agee Financial, Morgan Stanley, Weinstein, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, SecuritiesBack to Blogs